amuraru/k8s-kafka-the-hard-way/README.md

 --image kindest/node:v1.14.6
 ```

-Once the cluster is created your `KUBECONFIG` is updated to include
-the new `kind-kind` cluster context.

-Run `kubectl cluster-info --context kind-kind` to get more info.

 Debug: `kind` clusters are running in docker, check containers: `docker ps`

 ### Access k8s

+Once the cluster is created your `KUBECONFIG` is updated to include
+the new `kind-kafka` cluster context.

+Run `kubectl cluster-info --context kind-kafka` to get more info.

 ```sh
 export KUBECONFIG="$(kind get kubeconfig-path --name="kind")"